FUAIHCM-AICapstone/SecureScribeBotService/README.md

 - **Multi-Platform Support**: Join meetings on Google Meet, Microsoft Teams, and Zoom
 - **Automated Recording**: Capture meeting recordings with configurable duration limits
+- **Webhook Notifications**: Receive real-time notifications when meetings complete or fail
 - **Single Job Execution**: Ensures only one meeting is processed at a time across the entire system
 - **Dual Integration Options**: RESTful API endpoints and Redis message queue for flexible integration
 - **Asynchronous Processing**: Redis queue support for high-throughput, scalable meeting requests